 Would you like to offer your customers different prices according to their user role?
-In this article I’ll show you how to set up WooCommerce user role pricing in two easy steps.
+In this article I’ll show you how to set up WooCommerce user role pricing, including user role discounts, in two easy steps.

 Through this post, we’ll look at what user roles are in WooCommerce and WordPress.
 We’ll also look at what benefits you might get from WooCommerce user role pricing.